 Thumbnail image courtesy of Owen Hope for Industria Creative

-For both iterations of F5, an NYC-based 2-day creativity conference, AM handled all technical production elements from vendor contracting and stage design to run of show and show call.
-More than most, this production required close coordination with presenters to accommodate some particularly challenging technical needs.
+For all three iterations of F5, an NYC-based 2-day creativity conference, AM handled all technical production elements from vendor contracting and stage design to run of show and show call.
+More than most, this production requires close coordination with presenters to accommodate some particularly challenging technical needs.